-Tax fees are estimated to be approximately \$30,500 for the fiscal year ended December 31, 2020.
-Tax fees for the fiscal year ended December 31, 2019 were approximately \$29,300.
+Tax fees are estimated to be approximately \$52,500 for the fiscal year ended December 31, 2022 and included services to advise on the Company's tax net operating loss and tax credit utilization limitations under Section 382 of the Internal Revenue Code of 1986.
+Tax fees for the fiscal year ended December 31, 2021 were approximately \$90,500.